Punshnut/macos-focusly/README.md

 - 🔒 **Local-First Privacy** - no telemetry, accounts, or network dependencies - everything runs on your Mac.
 - 🚀 **Launch at Login** - integrates with `SMAppService` when running as a bundled `.app`.
 - 🧭 **Guided Onboarding** - assists with setup, permissions, and language selection.
-- 🌐 **Localization Ready** - runtime language switching with support for English, Spanish, Spanish (Mexico), French, Italian, Arabic (Modern Standard), Swahili (Kiswahili), Hausa, Simplified Chinese, Ukrainian, Russian, Japanese, Korean, and Thai.
+- 🌐 **Localization Ready** - runtime language switching with support for English, Spanish, Spanish (Mexico), French, Italian, German, Portuguese (Portugal), Portuguese (Brazil), Arabic (Modern Standard), Swahili (Kiswahili), Hausa, Simplified Chinese, Ukrainian, Russian, Japanese, Korean, Thai, and Turkish.

 ---